Shopify/unity-buy-sdk/EXAMPLES.md

         List<ProductVariant> firstProductVariants = (List<ProductVariant>) products[0].variants();
         ProductVariant firstProductFirstVariant = firstProductVariants[0];

-        // the following example adds a line item using the first products first variant
+        // The following example adds a line item using the first products first variant.
-        // in this case the cart will have 3 copies of the variant cart.LineItems.AddOrUpdate(firstProductFirstVariant, 3);
+        // In this case, the cart will have 3 copies of the variant. cart.LineItems.AddOrUpdate(firstProductFirstVariant, 3);

-        // AddOrUpdate is overloaded to accept ProductVariant's or strings or select a variant based on selected options
+        // AddOrUpdate is overloaded to accept either ProductVariants or strings, or to select a variant based on selected options.
-        // alternately you can use a product variant id string to create line items
+        // Alternately, you can use a product variant id string to create line items.
-        // this example updates the first product in the cart to have a quantity of 1 cart.LineItems.AddOrUpdate(firstProductFirstVariant.id(), 1);
+        // This example updates the first product in the cart to have a quantity of 1. cart.LineItems.AddOrUpdate(firstProductFirstVariant.id(), 1);
     });
 }